-4. Identify the false beliefs that are associated with emotional unresponsiveness.
+- 4. Identify the false beliefs that are associated with emotional unresponsiveness.
 Often emotionally unresponsive people have a negative worldview.
 That is, they have developed negative beliefs about themselves, other people, and the world around them.
 Many of these beliefs are unhealthy and interfere with their ability to love themselves and to connect with others.
-It is essential to identify these false beliefs and to replace them with beliefs that are associated with a positive growth-oriented mindset.
+It is essential to identify these false beliefs and to replace them with beliefs that are associated with a positive growth-oriented mindset. - 5.
+Develop a good support system.